tarantool/doc/doc/1.9/book/replication/repl_add_instances.rst

     information from its own .snap and .xlog files, and send the new requests to the local replica.

-In the end ... the local replica knows what replica set it belongs to, the distant replica knows that the local replica is a member of the replica set, and both replicas have the same database contents.
+In the end, the local replica knows what replica set it belongs to, the distant replica knows that the local replica is a member of the replica set, and both replicas have the same database contents.

 .. _replication-vector: